Socotra: Transport

 Public transport on Socotra is limited to a few minibuses; car hire usually means hiring a 4WD car and a driver.
 Transport is a delicate matter on Socotra as road construction is considered locally to be detrimental to the island and its ecosystem.
 In particular, damage has occurred via chemical pollution from road construction while new roads have resulted in habitat fragmentation.

 The only port on Socotra is 5 km east of Hadibu.
 Ships connect the port with the Yemeni coastal city of Mukalla.
 The journey takes 2–3 days, and the service is used mostly for cargo.
 The UAE funded the modernization of the port on Socotra.

-Yemenia and Felix Airways flew from Socotra Airport to Sana'a and Aden via Riyan Airport.
+Yemenia and Felix Airways flew from Socotra Airport to Sanaa and Aden via Riyan Airport.
 As of March 2015, due to ongoing civil war involving Saudi Arabia's Air Force, all flights to and from Socotra were cancelled.
 During the deployment of Emirati troops and aid to the Island, multiple flight connections were made between Abu Dhabi and Hadibu as part of Emirati effort to provide Socotra residents with access to free healthcare and provide work opportunities.
 Currently, there are weekly scheduled flights from Cairo and Abu Dhabi to Socotra.